-- improved the condition and safety of roads and highways infrastructure as part of our 'RCTinvest' programme, e.g. Rhigos Mountain Road, repairs to Llantrisant Road bridge, replacement footways, repairing safety fencing barrier and putting in place new safety measures; - delivered transport schemes that promote walking, cycling and public transport across RCT, reducing pressure on our roads e.g Llantrisant Community Route and Safe routes to schools and routes for cyclists; - continued to raise awareness of recycling with our residents and increased the amount of food and general waste recycled; - tackled dog fouling by introducing the Public Spaces Protection Order alongside a hard hitting awareness raising campaign, 'Sort \\IT Out' and more enforcement.
+- improved the condition and safety of roads and highways infrastructure as part of our 'RCTinvest' programme, e.g. Rhigos Mountain Road, repairs to Llantrisant Road bridge, replacement footways, repairing safety fencing barrier and putting in place new safety measures. - delivered transport schemes that promote walking, cycling and public transport across RCT, reducing pressure on the roads e.g Llantrisant Community Route and Safe routes to schools and routes for cyclists. - continued to raise awareness of recycling with our residents and increased the amount of food and general waste recycled. - Tackled dog fouling by introducing the Public Spaces Protection Order alongside hard hitting awareness raising campaign, 'Sort IT Out' and more enforcement.

-Waste recycled

-64.41% in 2016/17

-This figure is misleading, as the way that recycling is measured has changed so that any wood we collect is no longer counted.

-We have maintained our high standards for keeping RCT clean 99.4% in 2016/17
+- we have recycled 61.31% of our waste.
+(64.41% in 2016/17) This figure is misleading, as the way that recycling is measured has changed so that any wood we collect is no longer counted. - we have maintained our high standards for keeping RCT clean 99.4% (99.4% in 2016/17) and clearing fly tips 96.94% (96.87% in 2016/17)

-Fly tips cleared in less than 5 working days 96.87% in 2016/17

-NEW FROM OLD...
+New from old...

 Our new, not for profit Reuse Shop, 'The Shed' in Llantrisant, is giving new life to residents' unwanted items from books to furniture, and keeping them out of our landfill site.
 Since it opened in June 2017, 42,869 household items have found new homes.
 We created two new jobs at The Shed, provide work experience and welcome volunteers who are contributing around 200 hours every month to this community resource.

-One of our 'Shed' volunteers told us.....

-"Being at the 'The Shed' has really helped me come out of my shell...
+One of our volunteers told us.....
+"Being at the 'The Shed' has really helped me come out of my shell.....
 I'm naturally an introvert and really shy but that's changed completely.
 Now I'm confident to talk to anyone.
-The Shed is literally the hub of our community, everyone loves it here from the volunteers and staff to the customers."
+The Shed is literally the hub of our community, everyone loves it here from the volunteers and staff to the customers"